mukeshpawar/RN-DiscoveryChar/README.md

 ReactNative DiscoveryChar app

-Please do belows step to run app in ios-
+Please do below step in visualstudio terminal to run app in ios-

 Step:1 - npm i --force